mtompkins/hardware-hints/filesystems/BTRFS/README.md

 # Maintenance utilities and scripts for the BTRFS file system

->BTRFS is **under heavy development** and as such users of the filesystem are urged (read: required) to stay as close to the most recent mainline kernel release as possible.
-I advocate for this approach.
+>BTRFS is **under heavy development** and as such users of the filesystem are urged (read: required) to stay as close to the most recent kernel release as possible.
+I advocate for this approach and target `stable`.
 The utilities and scripts provided below are on my systems.
-Shields at the top of this README will indicate what kernel I am on and the script's status.
+Shields at the top of this README indicate what kernel I am on and the script's status based on my experience.
 >
 > If you want to update your kernel, these [scripts](https://github.com/mtompkins/linux-kernel-utilities) may be useful.